Ugo Mazzucchelli: The old campaigner

-During the 1970s Mazzucchelli joined with his friend Umberto Marzocchi teamed up with the writer and longstanding pacifist Carlo Cassola and the "Lega per il Disarmo" which Cassola founded in 1977.
-Together they sought to reinvigorated anti-militarist commitment in Italy.
+During the 1970s, Mazzucchelli joined with his friend Umberto Marzocchi and teamed up with the writer and longstanding pacifist Carlo Cassola and the "Lega per il Disarmo", which Cassola founded in 1977.
+Together they sought to reinvigorate anti-militarist commitment in Italy.

 During the early 1980s, despite being well past the conventional retirement age, Ugo Mazzucchelli continued to exercise his formidable organisational and campaigning skills.
 Much of his energy was now devoted to the uses of marble, which in other cities might have been a niche concern, but in Carrara was at the core of the city's being.
 It was also the material on which Mazzucchelli himself principally depended for his livelihood.
 Nevertheless, it is apparent that during the last fifteen or so years of his life, Mazzucchelli's still considerable energies and leadership talents were no longer focussed principally on the mainstream concerns of the anarchist movement.
 He continued to campaign for appropriate memorials and headstones on tombs for men such as his old comrade Gino Lucetti, who had tried to assassinate Mussolini, and Giuseppe Spinelli whom circumstances had driven into Argentinian exile in 1945.
 Producing appropriately inscribed marble slabs was easy enough, but Mazzucchelli's heroes were not necessarily the heroes of the city's increasingly middle-class political establishment, and there was a myriad of bureaucratic and "technical" obstacles to be overcome.
 Mazzucchelli created a "Comitato giustizia per Franco Serantini" and led the campaign for a public memorial to celebrate Franco Serantini, a young anarchist who, following a rowdy anti-fascist demonstration, was killed - very many believed - by policemen in May 1972.
 (Note: The circumstances of Serantini's death remain unclear.
-The belief became widespread both within and far beyond the anarchist movement that he fell into a coma from which he never recovered. after being shot multiple times and/or savagely beaten by police.)
+The belief became widespread both within and far beyond the anarchist movement that he fell into a coma from which he never recovered.
+After being shot multiple times and/or savagely beaten by police.)
 A large stone memorial was eventually erected in Pisa's Piazza San Silvestro in 1982, but only on the basis of a sustained popular campaign by workers, students and the "angry housewives of proletarian Pisa", and after much angry debate.